bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 The `flex-shrink` property is opposite to the `flex-grow` property.
 It allows the items to shrink if there is no extra space in the container.
 For the practical view, just reduce the size of your screens.
 You will find the width of the items is also reducing as the size of screens is reducing.

 By default, the value for `flex-shrink` property is 1.
-Similar to `flex-grow` property the `flex-shrink` property also accepts a unitless value but greater than `0`.
+Similar to the `flex-grow` property, the `flex-shrink` property also accepts a unitless value that is greater than 0.
 Negative values are invalid.

 ```
   <div class="container">